cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This section describes PrgSha3, a PRG based on the Keccak permutation of SHA-3
 {{FIPS202}}.
 Keccak is used in the cSHAKE128 mode of operation {{SP800-185}}.
+This Prg is RECOMMENDED for all use cases within VDAFs.

 ~~~
 class PrgSha3(Prg):